 We take a natural approach where possible.
-That's why we chose soy wax and cotton wicks from the very beginning.
-Soy wax also provides a great fragrance ‘throw’, infusing the air with trails of delicious scent quickly and consistently.
-Even though we quickly established the type of wick, thousands were reviewed and just the best selected.
-With each different fragrance a new match must be found, so that every individual candle reaches its potential.
+That's why we chose vegan wax, glass candle vases and cotton wicks, from the beginning.
+Our natural wax also provides a great fragrance ‘throw’, infusing the air with trails of delicious scent quickly and consistently.

-The entire production process is labour intensive and begins with our artisans stirring the hot wax with the fragrance oil for an even distribution.
-The resulting mixture is hand-poured into waiting candle jars with wicks already attached in the base.
+The entire production process is labour intensive and begins with our artisans stirring the hot wax with the fragrance oil for even distribution.
+The resulting mixture is then hand-poured into waiting glass candle vases, with wicks already attached to the base.

-We asked our skilled team of artisans to create a few key tips on how to get the best experience every time you enjoy your candle.
-Here we share this expert knowledge with you.
+We asked our artisans to share their key tips on how to get the best experience from every candle.

-Our wicks have been specially selected and prepared so that on lighting, the ensuing flame is just the right size to create a melting wax pool that will reach the edge of the jar.
-On the first use of your candle, burn for as long as it takes for the wax to melt across the entire surface.
-It is advisable to repeat this process every time you light the candle, as this will ensure the candle wax will burn down evenly.
+Our wicks have been specially selected and prepared so that on lighting, the candle’s flame is just the right size to create a melting wax pool that will reach the edge of the vase.
+When you first use your candle, burn for as long as it takes the wax to melt across the entire surface.
+If you repeat this process every time you light your candle, the wax will burn down evenly.
 This helps prevent tunnelling – where the wax forms a small area that doesn’t melt – and instead, you’ll get to enjoy every last drop of wax and fragrance.

-After extinguishing the flame, when the wick is cool to the touch, if necessary centre and straighten the wick to help with an even burn on the next use.
 As the wax pool cools and begins to set, remove any matches or other debris that may have fallen in.
-This will prevent flaring and formation of secondary wicks on the next lighting.
+This will prevent flaring and the formation of secondary wicks on the next lighting.

-There is a natural beauty in candlelight, the flickering of the flame in a dimly lit room creates a calm and cosy ambience.
-To respect the splendour of one of nature’s lively elements, some straightforward precautions can be taken.
+There is a natural beauty in candlelight, the dancing flame in a dimly lit room creates a calm and cosy ambience.
+To respect the splendour of one of nature’s lively elements, our artisans suggest some mindful tips:

-When grouping multiple candles together, such as when creating a centrepiece, leave a safe distance of at least 10 centimetres between every candle.
-This allows each one its own defined space that won’t be influenced by the heat of another.
+When grouping multiple candles together, such as when creating a centrepiece, leave a safe distance of at least ten centimetres between every one.
+This gives each candle its own defined space, where it won’t be influenced by the heat of another.

-Do not attempt to move or tip a burning candle, always extinguish the flame first and allow some time for it to cool.
-Use a suitable snuffer, this is the only method that decisively puts out the candle.
-It is dangerous to blow out the flame or to use liquid, both of these methods must be avoided.
-Once the candle is safely extinguished, wait until the wax is hard and the jar is cool before touching or moving.
+Never move or tip a burning candle, always extinguish the flame first and wait, allowing time for the wax and the glass to cool.
+Use a suitable snuffer, as this is the only method that decisively puts out the candle.
+It’s dangerous to blow out the flame or use liquid, it’s best to avoid these methods altogether.